Hayden Christensen: 2019–present: Return to the Star Wars franchise

 In 2019, a few years after the Walt Disney Company acquired Lucasfilm, Christensen returned to the role of Anakin Skywalker, providing a voice cameo of the character's voice in Star Wars: The Rise of Skywalker.
-Although Christensen was not involved in Rogue One: A Star Wars Story, he praised the film saying, "I loved what they did with it.
+Although Christensen was not involved in Rogue One, he praised the film saying, "I loved what they did with it.
 The character predates me, and it's always been a collective effort in a lot of ways.
 I thought it was brilliant."

 Christensen also received a voice credit as Anakin Skywalker jointly alongside Matt Lanter for the penultimate episode of the final season of the animated television series Star Wars: The Clone Wars entitled "Shattered" despite the fact the dialogue used for the episode spoken by Christensen was reused archival audio from Revenge of the Sith.
+He has been attending several conventions as part of Star Wars Celebration as a guest since 2017.
+(Note: Attributed to multiple references:) In April 2019, Christensen met Lanter at Star Wars Celebration Chicago and said to him, "I love what you guys are doing.
+Thanks for keeping Star Wars alive."

 On October 22, 2021, it was reported that Christensen would also reprise the role for the Disney+ series Ahsoka.

 In May 2022, Christensen reprised his role of Anakin Skywalker / Darth Vader for the Obi-Wan Kenobi limited series on Disney+.
 His portrayal earned positive reviews from critics, noting a huge improvement from his performance in the prequel trilogy.
-He appeared in the documentary special Obi-Wan Kenobi: A Jedi's Return which premiered on September 8, 2022, Disney+ Day.
+He also appeared in the documentary special, Obi-Wan Kenobi: A Jedi's Return, which premiered at the Disney+ Day event on September 8, 2022.
 In 2023, Christensen appeared in four episodes of Ahsoka and was digitally de-aged.
 He was first seen wearing his outfit from Revenge of the Sith and later another outfit similar to the one Anakin wore in the early series of The Clone Wars.
-His portrayal earned more positive reviews.
+His portrayal earned even more positive reviews.

 On 19 April 2025, during one of the panels at Star Wars Celebration Japan, Christensen said that he would reprise his role in the second season of Ahsoka.
-On 25 April 2025, Christensen and Samuel L. Jackson surprised the audience at a screening of the Revenge of the Sith 20th anniversary re-release in Los Angeles.
+On 25 April 2025, Christensen and Jackson surprised the audience at a screening of the Revenge of the Sith 20th anniversary re-release in Los Angeles.
 Christensen told the audience that he had "so many amazing memories of making" Revenge of the Sith.

-He has been attending several conventions as part of Star Wars Celebration as a guest since 2017.
-In April 2019, Christensen met Matt Lanter at Star Wars Celebration Chicago and said to him, "I love what you guys are doing.
-Thanks for keeping Star Wars alive."